 Birthday emails offer the perfect opportunity for brands to connect with subscribers on a personal level.
 Data from Experian show that birthday emails drive 342% higher revenue compared to traditional promotional emails.

-6 Effective Post-Purchase Email Strategies to Drive More Product Reviews
+14. Optimize Your Post-Purchase Emails to Drive Product Reviews